Irreversible entropy production, from quantum to classical: Applications

-with $H(\lambda_t)$ a driving term for the system, $H_{E}$ the Hamiltonian of the bath, $V$ their mutual coupling term, and $\lambda_t$ a work parameter.
+Next, consider a time-dependent system-bath interaction Hamiltonian reading $H_{\rm tot}(\lambda_t)=H(\lambda_t)+V+H_E$ with $H(\lambda_t)$ a driving term for the system, $H_{E}$ the Hamiltonian of the bath, $V$ their mutual coupling term, and $\lambda_t$ a work parameter.
 Due to the coupling between system and bath, which can well be strong, the equilibrium state of the system is not necessarily of the Gibbs form with respect to $H(\lambda)$.
-Moreover, the initial state of the system-bath compound might not be factorized, thus entailing the potential emergence of non-Markovian features.
+Moreover, the initial state of the system-bath compound might not be factorized, thus entailing the potential emergence of non-Markovianity.

 Yet, we need to characterize such equilibrium state in order to be able to define the entropy production and its rate.
 To do so, it is convenient to introduce the so-called Hamiltonian of mean force~\cite{Kirkwood1935}